SAP/luigi/docs/lifecycle.md

 LuigiClient.getEventData()
 ````

-- **addInitListener(initFn)** - Registers a listener that gets called as soon as Luigi is instantiated.
-Gets called with a context object.
-Useful to defer your app bootstrap, if you are dependent on authentication data from Luigi.
+- **addInitListener(initFn)** registers a listener that is called with a context object as soon as Luigi is instantiated.
+Defer your application bootstrap if you are dependent on authentication data from Luigi.
-- **addContextUpdateListener(contextUpdatedFn)** - Registers a listener that gets called upon navigation change, calls contextUpdatedFn with a new context object.
+- **addContextUpdateListener(contextUpdatedFn)** registers a listener that is called upon any navigation change, and calls the **contextUpdatedFn** with a new context object.
-- **getNodeParams()** - Returns the configuration object of the currently active navigation node.
+- **getNodeParams()** returns the configuration object of the active navigation Node.
-- **getEventData()** - Returns the context object, usually not required to be called, as the addContextUpdateListener receives the same values.
+- **getEventData()** returns the context object.
+Usually it is not required as the **addContextUpdateListener** receives the same values.